-The Exchange believes each Ether Fund satisfies the Exchange's initial listing standards set forth in Rule 5.3-O(a).
-The Exchange notes that the Ether Funds also satisfy the listing standard applied to ETFs traded on the Exchange that they be available for creation and redemption each business day as set forth in Rule 5.3-O(g)(1)(B).
-13
+The Exchange believes each Ether Fund satisfies the Exchange's initial listing standards set forth in Commentary .01 to Rule 915.11 The Exchange notes that the Ether Funds also satisfy the listing standard applied to ETFs traded on the Exchange that they be available for creation and redemption each business day as set forth in Commentary .06(a)(ii).12

-First, each of the Ether Funds satisfy the criteria and guidelines set forth in Rule 5.3-O. Pursuant to Rule 5.3-O(b), a security on which options may be listed and traded on the Exchange must be duly registered (with the Commission) and be an NMS stock (as defined in Rule 600 of Regulation NMS under the Act) and be characterized by a substantial number of outstanding shares that are widely held and actively traded.
-Each of the Ether Funds is an NMS Stock as defined in Rule 600 of Regulation NMS under the Act.
-The
+First, each of the Ether Funds satisfy the criteria and guidelines set forth in Rule 915(a).
+Pursuant to Rule 915(a), a security on which options may be listed and traded on the Exchange must be duly registered (with the Commission) and be an NMS stock (as defined in Rule 600 of Regulation NMS under the Act) and be characterized by a substantial number of outstanding shares that are widely held and actively traded.
+13 Each of the Ether Funds is an NMS Stock as defined in Rule 600 of Regulation NMS under the Act.
+14 The Exchange believes each Ether Fund is characterized by a substantial number of outstanding shares that are widely held and actively traded.